davilinfo/intechopen_2020/restaurant/backend/README.md

 /*open the baseClasses folder and specify the restaurant address, passphrase in RestaurantInfo.js file*/

+/*Configuring demo account balance running a dish command to include funds on account balance.
+Run the file balance_request.js properly and then run the following command from the restaurant_sidechain folder:*/

+node dish_commands/balance_request.js | tee >(curl -X POST -H "Content-Type: application/json" -d @- localhost:4030/api/transactions)

+/*this command will create a transfer transaction and broadcast it into node network.
+After confirmed, the account will have enough funds to create a menu from a restaurant*/

 /*Configuring new food type inside luxury restaurant running a dish command to include all the menu items of your restaurant from inside of restaurant_sidechains folder.
 Change the file menu_transaction_request.js properly and then run the following command from the restaurant_sidechain folder:*/

-node dish_commands/menu_transaction_request.js | tee >(curl -X POST -H "Content-Type: application/json" -d @- localhost:4000/api/transactions)
+node dish_commands/menu_transaction_request.js | tee >(curl -X POST -H "Content-Type: application/json" -d @- localhost:4030/api/transactions)

 /*this command will create a transaction and broadcast it into de restaurant sidechain, after confirmed the website of the restauraunt will have all menu items described in the MenuTransaction*/